JeremiePat/TimerJS/README.md

 timer.speed;    // Get/Set the speed factor of the timer
 timer.easing    // Get/Set the easing function that will be used by the timer timer.constrain // Get/Set the time constrain to the range [0,1]
+timer.loops     // Get/Set the number of loops the timer will proced

-// Properties (state of the timer) timer.position.value // Get the computed value over time based on easing timer.position.time  // Get the computed time in a 0-1 range timer.is.playing // Get the playing state of the timer timer.is.paused  // Get the paused state of the timer timer.startTime  // Get the timestamp when the timer started to play
+// Properties (state of the timer) timer.position.value // Get the computed value over time based on easing timer.position.time  // Get the computed time in a 0-1 range timer.position.loop  // Get the number of the current timing loop timer.is.playing // Get the playing state of the timer timer.is.paused  // Get the paused state of the timer timer.startTime  // Get the timestamp when the timer started to play